 You can use your extra stars for table decor or just as a fun art project!
 Try using the smaller star template to cut out the middle of one of your stars for a cool effect.

 5. Next, you want to make your Happy New Year sign.
 Cut out a rectangle out of white cardstock.
-Write “Happy New Year” with gold or silver sharpie.
+Write “Happy New Year” with a gold or silver marker.
 I cut ours to approximately 7 1/4 inches x 1 1/2 inches.

 6. Trace the smaller star onto gold or silver cardstock and cut it out.